 - Seaweed has a distinct moisturising effect on the hair making it shinier and softer.
 Hair treated with seaweed shampoo and conditioner has more body and less electrostatic charge.

 In short we can say that algae is so health-beneficial that we cannot help wonder why we re-discover its benefits only now.
 It can be taken for internal and outside treatments of the body, whether we are healthy or suffering from certain ailments.
-The good thing is that it is pure goodness without the nasty bits, that it is suitable for vegetarians and vegans, that no animals suffered in lab tests, and that most if not all ingredients of the products here displayed are organic.
+The good thing is that it is pure goodness without the nasty bits, that no animals suffered in lab tests, and that most if not all ingredients of the products here displayed are organic.
 Discover how seaweed products can have a positive effect on your life!

 Seaweed has many uses: you can eat it dried (in salads and hot dishes), or take it as a health supplement in the shape of capsules, or use it in cosmetics like creams, shampoos, conditioners, soaps, massage oils…

-Seaweed does not bleach in the sun, as it has a built-in factor against the damages of sunrays.
+Very few kinds of seaweed bleach in the sun, as most of them have a built-in factor against the damages of sun rays.